witseie/fpgaperm/README.md

 ## Installation

 The accelerator is designed to run on AWS F1 FPGA instances launched with the [FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/prodview-iehshpgi7hcjg?sr=0-2&ref_=beagle&applicationId=AWSMPContessa).
 Version 1.0.5 of this AMI does not require subscription (e.g., ami-056e4346b21bf5cb1 in us-east-1, ami-0d5a2e5dd1e802d8e in af-south-1, ami-0bda4348cc5912e6f in eu-west-1).
-The code should run on later versions of the AMI but you may require to pay subscription charges to Amazon for this AMI as well as the instance charges.
+The code should run on later versions of the AMI but this has not been fully.

 - Launch an instance of the appropriate AMI
 - To initialise the FPGA_perm environment, source the setup script `setup.sh`.